Omar12/css-animation-transition-basics/readme.md

         transition: ...;
 ```
 ## Transitions
-We use transition when we want to have an animated transition between one state to
+Transtions are used when we want to animate from one state to
 another.
-We would see use it on a `:hover` event, but it can be between an
+We would see use it on a `:hover` event, or with an appended CSS
-appended CSS class (`.element.active`).
+class (`.element.active`).

 ### Syntax